 Bureau of Land Management (BLM): Establish onshore oil and gas inspection fees.
-The Budget proposes new inspection by BLM.
+The Budget proposes new inspection fees for oil and gas leases that are subject to inspection by BLM.
 The fees would be based on the number of oil and gas wells per lease or unit, providing for costs to be shared equitably across the industry.
-In 2023, BLM will spend \$51 million on managing its compliance inspection program.
+In 2025, BLM will spend \$51 million on managing its compliance inspection program.
 Inspection costs include, among other things, the salaries and travel expenses of inspectors.
-The proposed fees will generate approximately \$51 million in 2023, thereby fully offsetting the Bureau's cost of compliance inspections and requiring energy developers on Federal lands to fund the majority of inspection-related compliance costs incurred by BLM.
+The proposed fees will generate approximately \$51 million in 2025, thereby fully offsetting the Bureau's cost of compliance inspections and requiring energy developers on Federal lands to fund the majority of inspection-related compliance costs incurred by BLM.